Fears of ‘chaotic’ rescue as Afghan quake kills at least 1,000

 “This is an unprecedented level of crisis in Afghanistan,” she told The Independent.
 “Afghanistan has had landslides in the past couple of years where we lost a few hundred people.
 But this is the first time in years that we have had a disaster on this scale.

-“Although the UN and other organisations are showing readiness, I'm concerned the situation could become chaotic without those formal governance structures in place".
+“Although the UN and other organisations are showing readiness, I’m concerned the situation could become chaotic without those formal governance structures in place.”

 The Taliban regained control of Afghanistan in August, following the withdrawal of US and British troops, bringing to an end a two-decades-long western military presence in the war-torn country.